SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/introduction.md

 ```

 If one stage of the pipeline is not configured in this yml file, the stage will not be executed during the pipeline run.
 If the stage `Prepare System` is configured, the system will be deprovisioned in the cleanup routine - although it is necessary to configure the steps `cloudFoundryDeleteService` as above.

-### Extension

-A documentation on how to extend stages can be found [here](https://sap.github.io/jenkins-library/extensibility/).
-This can be used to display ATC results with the Checksytle Plugin.